 Provide Clarity on Where Your Company is Headed & How it Impacts Your Team

 As a sales leader, it’s likely obvious to you how the overall company strategy will impact the sales team.
 Don’t assume your sales team is making that connection on their own.
 They’re in the flurry of working to hit their number and dealing with their own day-to-day challenges.
 In fact, as top-performers are routinely having to make up numbers for under-performing team members, they’ll be wondering what the plan is to support them.
-They may even be considering other options and using the SKO to confirm their choice to jump ship.

 The SKO is a moment in time where you can effectively communicate what’s next for your salespeople and how your company’s goals will benefit them.
 Use that time to articulate: